Aakarshit07/Namaste-React-Learning/README.md

 form the list we deleted an element.

-- if we new item to list then it can be possible that other list has filled the position of the deleted.
+- if we add new item to list then it can be added at any start or end or between any position.
-- This can cause problem as like in our database they have different id and when we try to add an item list it will add it to wrong position.
+- This can cause problem as like in when we are tryig to update any card then react will never know which list item actually need to be updated.
+- Hence, it will re render the whole component instead of a single item. this cause Performence issue.

 # Can we use index as keys in React?